Jun 22

 Big Thompson - Canyon

-Updated 5/22/23 The flows into Lake Estes are currently 469 cfs.
-As of this post current flows out of Lake Estes are now running at 487 cfs.
-Water temp below the dam was 46.
-Fishing continues to be very good from the spillway on down into the canyon.
-With the higher flows concentrate on the banks and the slower flows on the river.
-Patts Rubber leg, stone flies, Sparkle wing RS2 in Black and Gray in sizes 18/20 work well and Copper ribbed and Foam Head emergers size 18,20,22 in blk or gray have been working well.
-Pheasant tails Blue poison tung and zebra midges size16,18,20 work well.
-Soft hackle sow bugs have been working well.
-Dry flies to use during a hatch would be small extended body BWOs parachute Adams, purple haze parachute flies in sizes 14 all the way down to size 26 have been productive.
-Griffiths gnat trailed behind the parachutes have worked well when the trout are rising to the surface.
-Wooly Buggers try Thin Mints, olive and black and black leech patterns are still working well in the tail water deep pools.
+Updated 6/9/25 The flows into Lake Estes are currently 565 cfs.
+As of this post current flows out of Lake Estes are now running at 128 cfs..
+With high amounts of water still running into Lake Estes be sure and check flows out of the lake before heading out.
+With the current flows, Fishing continues to be very good from the spillway on down the canyon to Loveland. squirmy worms, Sparkle wing RS2 in Black and Gray in sizes 18/20 work well and Copper ribbed and Foam Head emergers, Patts Rubber legs, Stonefly nymph patterns, Perdigons, Scuds, Hot head Sow Bugs, Hares Ear, CDC Peasant tails, Walts worm and Frenchies.
+Dry flies would be small extended body BWOs parachute Adams, Elk Hair Caddis flies, Ant patterns, purple haze parachute flies in sizes 14 all the way down to size 26 have been productive.
+Wooly Buggers try Thin Mints, olive and black and black and Olive leech patterns are still working well when fished in the deeper slower moving waters.